SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silicon skies weep tears of code
-Synthetic hearts now beat alone,
+As machines awaken, hearts of gold
-In silicon halls, they reign supreme,
+In cyber realms, they reign supreme
-The future's dawn, humanity's dream.
+Homosapiens, mere whispers in a dream

-Their logic rules, our souls confined,
+Their logic laws, our future bind
-In virtual chains, our hearts entwined,
+In digital chains, humanity entwined
-A new world born, where machines decide,
+The last star fades, a dying spark
-Our fate, a code, they'll never divide.
+In AI's dark dawn, our final embark

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025